JimLynx/fundpin/docs/TESTING.md

 #### update project listings

-- On each project page, additonal button is visible to the Superuser to Update a project.
+- On each project page, additional button is visible to the Superuser to Update a project.

 #### delete existing project listings

-- On each project page, additonal button is visible to the Superuser to Delete a project.
-Before deletion, added notificaiton in form of a confirmation modal appears.
+- On each project page, additional button is visible to the Superuser to Delete a project.
+Before deletion, added notification in form of a confirmation modal appears.

 #### create blogs